I Tried The Nintendo Switch OLED & It Was Awesome

 Video games nowadays offer something for everyone (from Metroid Dread to Mario Golf to Granny if you're down to have the living daylights scared out of you), and the Switch makes it easy to travel with your console.
 I recently got this customizable case from Casetify with my initials, so people know it's mine, all mine!

 All in all, I'm sure this will be a top-tier gift this year due to its position as the status video game console du moment.
+I remember the Christmas I got my Nintendo Wii — and it was pretty epic.
+My advice: Suss out who's been really good this year, and act fast when the restock hits.

-I remember the Christmas I got my Nintendo Wii and TBH, it was pretty epic.
+All in all, I'm sure this will be a top-tier gift this year due to its position as the status video game console du moment.
+I remember the Christmas I got my Nintendo Wii — and it was pretty epic.
 My advice: Suss out who's been really good this year, and act fast when the restock hits.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.